tristanbrown/resolwe-bio-py/docs/pipelines.rst

                          'reporting': {'rep_mode': 'k', 'k_reports': 1}
                      })

-Here we explicitly specify which process to execute on the server, with the process slug parameter (*i.e.* alignment-bowtie-2-2-3_trim).
-The process has to be registered (installed) in the server, or the command would fail.

 This is great for running processes, but not so much for development.
 Developers want to modify the analysis process itself.
-Two argument of the ``run`` method help developers overcome this challenge, ``src`` and ``tools``.
+Two arguments of the ``run`` method help developers overcome this challenge, ``src`` and ``tools``.
 With the ``src`` argument, you can reference a local script with process definition.
 The process definition will first